 - 3 tablespoons vinegar

-- Over medium-high heat, bring it to a very light boil, then reduce the heat to low.
+Bring the mixture to a very light boil over medium-high heat, then reduce the heat to low.

-- Simmer until the fruit is very tender (10 to 20 minutes) and remove from heat.
+Simmer until the fruit is very tender, around 10 to 20 minutes, and remove from heat.

-Tip: The wine, cognac, and vinegar also can be switched out with flavored brandies, cooking wines, vermouth, apple cider vinegar, or your favorite version of any of these ingredients.
-You may be pleasantly surprised at the results.
+The wine, cognac, and vinegar also can be switched out with flavored brandies, cooking wines, vermouth, apple cider vinegar, or your favorite version of any of these ingredients.